 Alissa Curry — Senior Vice President

 Ms. Curry serves on the board of directors at the Animal Welfare League of Arlington and participates in the ethics and finance committees.
 She also serves on the board of directors for Doorways for Women and Families, an organization that creates pathways out of domestic violence and homelessness.
+Additionally, she's on the advisory board for the Virginia Hospital Center Women's Health and Empowerment Circle.

 Todd Dempsey — Executive Vice President & Chief Operating Officer